-New open source project wants to expand serverless vision beyond functions – TechCrunch
+New open-source project wants to expand serverless vision beyond functions – TechCrunch

 Serverless technology offers developers a way to develop without thinking about the infrastructure resources required to run a program, but up until now it has mostly been limited to function-driven programming.
-CloudState, a new open source project from Lightbend, wants to change that by moving beyond functions.
+CloudState, a new open-source project from Lightbend, wants to change that by moving beyond functions.

 Lightbend CTO Jonas Bonér believes this ability to abstract away infrastructure could extend beyond functions and triggers into a broader developer experience.
 “I think people sometimes [don’t distinguish] between serverless and Function as a Service.
 I think that’s actually cutting the technology short.
 What serverless really brings to the table is this completely new developer experience and operations experience by trying to automate as much as possible,” Bonér told TechCrunch.